 - 1x kettle

-- 200ml soft water (e.g. Volvic, Black Forest)
+- 200ml soft water (e.g., Volvic, Black Forest)

-- 12g coffee (or brewing ratio 1:16.66 = 6g coffee to 100g water)
+- 12g coffee (or brewing ratio 1:16.66 = 6g coffee per 100g water)

 - Paper and pen

-- stopwatch
+- Stopwatch

-- Grind the coffee polenta-fine (700-1000 microns)
+- Grind coffee polenta-fine (700-1000 microns)

-- Smell the dry powder
+- Smell the dry grounds

-- Heat water to 93-96°
+- Heat water to 93-96°C

 - Smell the crust